djeada/Asciiquest/README.md

-# Mysterious Dungeon
+# Asciiquest

-Mysterious Dungeon is an ASCII-based roguelike game.
+Asciiquest is an ASCII-based roguelike game.
 As the hero `@`, you're tasked with navigating through a randomly generated dungeon, filled with fearsome enemies and treacherous traps.
 Along the journey, you'll uncover pieces of a secret story, shaping the destiny of your character.
 The game can be played in a terminal and features AI enemies, real-time combat, dynamic environment interactions, multiplayer capability, and a compelling narrative.

 ## Screenshot